Philippines–South Korea relations: Military relations

 Military relations between the two countries started during the Korean War when the Philippine government sent troops to enforce the United Nations campaign against the communist coalition of North Korea and China.

 South Korea is an active arms donor and supplier for the Armed Forces of the Philippines.

 They have donated numerous military hardware to the Philippines in the past, such as a number of F-5A/B fighter jets for the Philippine Air Force.
 These planes have since been decommissioned, but not before seeing ample use in the latter's domestic military operations against communist and Muslim separatist insurgents.
 In addition to this, South Korea had also donated a number of T-41 trainer planes.

 In 2014, South Korea donated the ROKS Chungju, a Pohang-class corvette, to the Philippine Navy.
 She was handed over, refitted, and commissioned as the BRP Conrado Yap (PS-39) on August 5, 2019.The South Korean government also actively fulfills contracts for the Philippines for a variety of military hardware.
 These range from small arms, armored tactical vehicles, missile frigates, to multirole fighters.

 In 2017, South Korea delivered the last batch of the 12 FA-50 Fighting Eagle light fighter jets ordered by the Philippines.

 On October 16, 2018, Hyundai Heavy Industries laid down and began construction on BRP Jose Rizal (FF-150), the first missile frigate of her class and one of two that had been placed on order by the Philippine government.
 She was launched on May 23, 2019 and commissioned in May of the following year.
 Laying down and construction of the next missile frigate, BRP Antonio Luna (FF-151), also began on May 23, 2019.
 She was launched on November 8, 2019 and commissioned on March 19, 2021.

 Controversies

 In 2012, the first naturalized Korean lawmaker with Filipino descent received backlash from racist and xenophobic Korean netizens.
 The attacks were focused on the lawmaker's Filipino ethnic background.
 In 2016, a South Korean businessman was kidnapped and killed by rogue cops in the Philippines who accused him of being involved in the illegal drug trade.
 The Philippine government has apologized for the incident.
 In July 2020, a Philippine envoy resigned after allegedly sexually harassing a Korean woman in 2019.
-In September 2020, online conflict sparked between the two nations over Korean racism against Filipinos, where Korean users spouted racist remarks over the skin color and other physical attributes of indigenous Filipinos.
+In September 2020, online conflict sparked between the two nations over Korean racism against Filipinos.
+A Filipino wore clothing which looked like the Japanese rising sun.
+This angered many Koreans due to South Korea's history with Japan.
+Korean users spouted racist remarks over the skin color and other physical attributes of indigenous Filipinos.